 The Faroe Islands is a modern, developed society with a standard of living comparable to other Nordic countries, with a GDP per capita that is on level with that in Denmark.
-The disposable national income per capita, which also includes the Danish state grant and salaries from Faroese employees working abroad, has for the last few years been on a level just above the level in Denmark.2 It should be taken into consideration that the economy is not yet as diversified as in other highly developed countries, which causes the level of GDP per capita in the Faroe Islands to fluctuate more than in more diversified economies.
+The disposable national income per capita, which also includes the Danish state grant and salaries from Faroese employees working abroad, has for the last few years been on a level just above the level in Denmark.3 It should be taken into consideration that the economy is not as diversified as in other highly developed countries, which causes the level of GDP per capita in the Faroe Islands to fluctuate more than in more diversified economies.

-According to preliminary national accounts from Statistics Faroe Islands and the Economic Council, the nominal GDP increased by 8.2% in 20213.
-The average increase in the consumer price index was 2.7% in 2021.
-Imports of consumption items have increased by 52% from 2014 to 2021, which indicates an increase in consumption in general.
+According to preliminary national accounts from Statistics Faroe Islands and the Economic Council, the nominal GDP increased by 10.8% in 20224.
+The average increase in the consumer price index was 7.7% in 20221.
+Imports of consumption items have increased by 54,6% from 2014 to 2022, which indicates an increase in consumption in general.

-In 2020 GDP fell by 2.8% in current prices due to the outbreak of Covid-19 which among other things yielded temporary price falls hitting fisheries and aquaculture companies resulting in lower export values in general in 2020.
+In 2020 GDP fell by 2.7% in current prices due to the outbreak of Covid-19 which among other things yielded temporary price falls hitting fisheries and aquaculture companies resulting in lower export values in general in 2020.
 Furthermore, the pandemic caused the budget result turn into a deficit due to lower than usual personal income taxes and company taxes along with increased expenses in the health care sector and expenses to help packages.
 However, the domestic demand did not decrease as much as previously expected as the Faroese households spent more money in the Faroes than usual due to a strong consumer confidence and to the fact that travelling was limited which resulted in higher-than-expected VAT incomes in 2020 and stimulated the domestic trade- and service sector.
-Hence, along with export prices strengthening as the pandemic weakened, the economy experienced a fast recovery in 2021.
+Hence, along with export prices strengthening as the pandemic weakened, the economy experienced a fast recovery in 2021, which continued during 2022.

-Economic Growth Table 1

-- 2017 2018 2019 2020 2021

-Nominal GDP (DKKm) 19,610 20,081 21,801 21,202 22,941

-Nominal growth (%) 3.9% 2.4% 8.6% -2.8% 8.2%
+Economic Growth Table 1 2018 2019 2020 2021 2022 Nominal GDP (DKKm) 20,135 21,847 21,253 22,947 25,435 Nominal growth (%) 2.3% 8.5% -2.7% 8.0% 10.8%